 So.
 Already last summer I rode the Awake Rävik 3 and S model and for several months I have myself test boards in the surf center.
 Time for my Awake Rävik review 2022 😉

 For years I have now accompanied the Awake Boards and have already made several video interviews with the team from Sweden.
-You can see these on our Youtube Channel.
+You can see these on the E-Surfer Youtube Channel.
 During my first interview in January 2019, I was - honestly - not that impressed by the innovative industrial design.
 It looked so different and sometimes I need a little time to warm up to new trends 😉

 It is precisely this angular design with perfection in every detail of the Rävik 3 and Rävik S (as well as the Awake Vinga, which we are still testing this week) that I have come to really (!) love.
 In my opinion, Awake's jetboards are currently the most beautiful and classy jetboards on the market.
 Almost too bad to let them into the water.
 You could just hang them up in your living room and admire them.
 Awake even has a wall mount for this purpose.
 For real;-)